wp-plugins/chcounter-widget/readme.txt

 == Frequently Asked Questions ==

 = How to upgrade from version 1.0 to 1.1? =
 You first unzip the new files and upload them to the plugins directory.
 After updating the files you need to deactivate und reactivate the plugin once. **Attention**: In Version 1.1 all data created by the plugin will be deleted upon plugin deactivation.
-I recommend to update to version 1.1.1
+I recommend to update.

 = How to upgrade from version 1.0 to 1.1.2? =
 First upload the new files to the plugins directory.
 You can just overwrite the old ones.
 Then go to Options --> chCounter Widget and check the uninstall option.
 Then deactivate and reactivate the plugin.
 You need to set the options again, Sorry!